-McConnell: 'Impasse' over Trump impeachment trial, Dems have 'cold feet'
+McConnell: 'Impasse' over Trump impeachment trial, as Dems depart from precedent

 "Some House Democrats imply they are withholding the [impeachment] articles for some kind of leverage," McConnell said.
 "I admit, I'm not sure what leverage there is in refraining from sending us something we do not want.
 Alas, if they can figure that out, they can explain."

 He continued: "Following weeks of pronouncements about the urgency of the situation, urgent situation, the prosecutors appear to have developed cold feet.
 Democrat prosecution seems to gotten cold feet, and to be unsure about whether they want to proceed to the trial, like I said, a very unusual spectacle.
-And in my view, certainly not one [that] reflects well on the House.
+And in my view, certainly not one that reflects well on the House.

-"So we'll see we'll see whether House Democrats ever want to work up the courage to actually take their accusation to trial," McConnell concluded.
+"So we'll see we'll see whether House Democrats ever want to work up the courage to actually take their accusation to trial," McConnell concluded, after slamming Democrats for advancing a "muddled" message on the topic.
 "Let me close with this, Mr. President.
 I am proud the Senate came together today to confirm more well-qualified nominees and pass major legislation for the American people."

 Earlier in the day, McConnell delivered a separate address, which Schumer bashed as a "30-minute partisan stem-winder."